SK53/indicia-docs/site-building/iform/modules/mobile-auth/setup.rst

 A user must be assigned one of these permissions in order to manage app accounts.

-The only difference is that a person with Administrator permissions can access and modify all existing application accounts on the site, while the user can only see and edit those of his creation.
+The difference is that a person with the administrator permission can access and modify all application accounts on the site while a user who has the personal permission can only see and edit those of his own creation.